This post is also available in: Русский (Russian)

 Another perspective to factory digitalization is to take a look at FloorMES E9, a manufacturing execution system for supervising and planning precast floor production.
 The idea is that such a system monitors how the machines are moving along the beds, and can thus; utilize the location data for optimizing the production even further.
 In other words, by digitalizing some operations of your precast plant, you are able to significantly increase the cost-efficiency of the production.

 Currently, 3D-models are successfully used by designers on varied fields.
 For instance, architects and structural designers can better spread their ideas when their models exist in 3D-format.
-The same applies to precast plants, 3D factory models enable you and us to better evaluate the space and safety needs.
-Similar benefits are faced in machine development, because 3D-models enable analyzing how to improve the usability and safety.
-Also, as you get to see the machine in 3D before its manufacturing begins, it is easier for you to pinpoint any special requirements.
+The same applies to precast plants.
+3D factory models makes it easier to evaluate the space and safety needs.
+In machine development, 3D-models help analyzing the ways to improve usability and safety.
+Also, when you get to see the machine in 3D before its manufacturing begins, it is easier for you to pinpoint any special requirements.

-One question remains; will 3D-printing work in the precast concrete construction industry?
+One question remains; will 3D-printing work in building construction?
 In my opinion, this is something that we must keep a close eye on, however, at this moment it is difficult to see how an entire house could be printed at a construction site.
 Instead, it could be more reasonable to think about printing decorative elements or molds for complex designs.
 This could be a way to start utilizing 3D-printing, but we shall see how it develops.

 3. Sustainability as a competitive advantage

 There are three pillars of sustainability: social, economic and environmental.
-Earlier we discussed about the safe working conditions which constitute to the social pillar together with the fact that precast concrete technology enables rapid construction of sustainable and affordable housing.
+The earlier discussed safe working conditions constitute the social pillar of precast concrete, together with its ability to rapidly build of sustainable and affordable housing.
 The economic pillar is reached through efficient production technologies.
 Automation, production optimization and preventive maintenance are well-functioning ways to boost the cost-efficiency of production.
 That leaves out the environmental pillar; however, it is embedded in all the precast concrete production and construction processes.